 drifting off Lake Mary on a cool spring morning.)

 Our desert lakes offer great warm water angling.
 And our beautiful high

 country lakes and streams provide great cold water angling.

-Fishing in the state's central and western desert
+Arizona fishing in the state's central and western desert

 year-around sport, even in the very hot summer months.

 Speaking of hot... when it gets too hot for day fishing,

 desert anglers often switch to nights

 You can find more central Arizona

 fishing information here.